datacamp-content-public/courses-handling-missing-data-using-imputations-in-r/slides/chapter_1_dfc39e5c1fefef0cc571dfaba89a05af.md

 Step2: It builds a linear regression model on complete observations to find the coefficients
 Step3: Uses the coefficients to create a new set of coefficients
 Step4: uses new coefficients to predict values for missing and non-missing cases both.
-Step5: A set of donors is randomly drawn from complete data
-Step6: the donor whose whose predicted value is closer to predicted value of missing case, its observed value is taken to replace the missing value.
+Step5: A set of donors is drawn from complete data whose predicted value is closer to predicted value of missing case Step 6: One donor is selected randomly and its observed value is taken to replace the missing value.

 ---